timjogorman/RicherEventDescription/guidelines.md

 These are in contrast with temporal structure that also conveys a kind of "essential" structure between related events, as in:

-> - The battle of the bulge was an important battle in world war II
+> - The Battle of the Bulge was an important battle in World War II
 > - During the surgery, most of the tumor was excised.

-While the temporal span of "surgery" contains all of the events going on in the universe during that period of time, only some events -- such as the excision -- could be characterized as being subevents of that surgery, sharing participants, locations, and consequences with the larger event.
+While the temporal span of "surgery" contains all of the events going on in the universe during that period of time, only some events – such as the excision – could be characterized as being subevents of that surgery, sharing participants, locations, and consequences with the larger event.
 We will define these as a subtype of containment, CONTAINS-SUBEVENT.

 ### Causation and Precondition Annotation